 Neither the official Grizzly imagery nor species imagery should be seen as grinning excessively or depicted in silly poses.
 Grizzly footprint imagery should accurately depict real-life tracks.

 Imagery that engages audiences up to 10 years old is available.
-Contact the office of Strategic Communications and Positioning before using these type of marks.
+Contact Communications before using these type of marks.